m0t9/mathExpr_bot/README.md

 Put in environmental variable `BOT_TOKEN` token of your bot and run the script.

-JDK 19 was used during the development process.
+JDK 19 and [pengrad/java-telegram-bot-api](https://github.com/pengrad/java-telegram-bot-api) were used during the development process.